-2.1 General introduction to the service
+3.1 General introduction to the service

-2.1.1 Short description
+3.1.1 Short description

-Duodecim's decision support system EBMEDS® (Evidence-Based Medicine Electronic Decision Support) is a clinical decision support service that combines the information stored in the electronic patient record describing the patient's status with clinical knowledge, producing patient-specifically tailored instructions and links to its user.
+Duodecim Clinical Decision Support (EBMEDS®, Evidence-Based Medicine Electronic Decision Support) is a clinical decision support service that combines the information stored in the electronic patient record describing the patient's status with clinical knowledge, producing patient-specifically tailored instructions and links to its user.

-2.1.2 Developer of the service and partners
+3.1.2 Developer of the service and partners

-EBMEDS has been developed by Duodecim Publishing Company Ltd owned by the Finnish Medical Society Duodecim.
+Duodecim Decision Support has been developed by Duodecim Publishing Company Ltd owned by the Finnish Medical Society Duodecim.
 Both the medical society and the limited company cooperate closely together with Finnish and international associations specialised in evidence-based medicine.
 Known partners include the Cochrane community, which produces systematic literature reviews, the GRADE (Grading of Recommendations Assessment, Development and Evaluation) and the GIN (Guidelines International Network).

-2.1.3 Benefits of the service in brief
+3.1.3 Benefits of the service in brief

 The operating environment of health care has become more demanding and complex as the amount of information and new forms of treatment have increased rapidly.
 Finding information in electronic health record systems may be difficult.
 The most common reasons for patient safety becoming compromised are that an abnormal measurement result has not been taken into account or the result has not been controlled.
 A common cause of emergency visits and hospitalisation is an adverse effect of medication.
 Many adverse drug reactions could be avoided if medication was selected and monitored in accordance with the recommendations, harmful or unnecessary drugs would be discontinued and renal insufficiency would be taken into account in the dosage.
 In other words, the problems of the information flood are very concrete.
-EB-MEDS includes a wide range of features to improve patient safety.
+Duodecim Clinical Decision Support includes a wide range of features to improve patient safety.
 Clinical decision support pays special attention to medication and its correct implementation.

-2.1.4 Value promises
+3.1.4 Value promises

-The three value promises for EBMEDS are:
+The three value promises for Duodecim Clinical Decision Support are:

 - To increase patient safety

 - To improve the quality of care and

-- To improve the cost-effectiveness of health care.
+- To improve cost-effectiveness in healthcare.

-2.2 Operating principle and purpose of the service
+3.2 Operating principle and purpose of the service

-2.2.1 Operating principle
+3.2.1 Operating principle

-The EBMEDS service receives structured information describing the patient from the patient record or other system containing patient information, and returns to the user reminders, treatment suggestions, warnings, and links to treatment recommendations related to patient diagnoses.
+Duodecim Clinical Decision Support receives structured information describing the patient from the patient record or other system containing patient information, and returns to the user reminders, treatment suggestions, warnings, and links to treatment recommendations related to patient diagnoses.
 It also compiles suitable data in electronic forms and calculators and produces aggregate views of the data, the most important of which are the Comprehensive Medication Review and a Diagnosis-specific Overview.
-In addition to the real-time clinical decision support intended for the treatment of an individual patient, EBMEDS can be used to produce reports on the health data of population groups, to identify care shortages that should be allocated resources and to measure the quality of the care activities (Health Benefit Analysis = HBA).
+In addition to the real-time clinical decision support intended for the treatment of an individual patient, the device can be used to produce reports on the health data of population groups, to identify care shortages that should be allocated resources and to measure the quality of the care activities (Health Benefit Analysis = HBA).

 The clinical decision support service can be seen as an automated "consultation service" within the electronic health record system.
-On the electronic health record system side, service integration requires an adaptor application programmed by the electronic health record system developers, which 1) is able to retrieve the patient data needed by the EBMEDS service, 2) send a consultation request to the EBMEDS service, and 3) receive a clinical decision support response and display it appropriately in the electronic health record system user interface.
+On the electronic health record system side, service integration requires an adaptor application programmed by the electronic health record system developers, which 1) is able to retrieve the patient data needed by the service, 2) sends a query message to the device, and 3) receives a clinical decision support response and displays it appropriately in the electronic health record system user interface.
 In general, the service is not consulted manually, but certain events in the use of the patient record automatically send a query to the clinical decision support service.
 In some cases, however, you will go manually through the links to view add-ons (e.g. aggregate views) or move to background material by clicking on the links.